abinit/abinit/doc/tutorial/eph4zpr.md

 On physical grounds, these values are reasonable as Z corresponds to the area under the QP peak in the spectral function and values in [~0.7, 1] indicates a well-defined QP excitations.
 -->
-These values are reasonable, still it's not uncommon to obtain unphysical Z factors in e-ph calculations i.e. values > 1, especially for states far from the band edge as the e-ph self-energy has a lot of structure in frequency-space and the linearized QP approach is not always justified.
+These values are reasonable, still it's not so uncommon to obtain unphysical Z factors in e-ph calculations i.e. values > 1, especially for states far from the band edge as the e-ph self-energy has a lot of structure in frequency-space and the linearized QP approach is not always justified.
 For this reason, in the rest of the tutorial, **we will be focusing on the analysis of the OTMS results**.